Nature Accommodation & Eco Retreat on La Gomera

-We live and work with our two children on a former potato finca in the green north of the island above the village of Tamargada in a high valley at 600m above sea level surrounded by trees, plants, shrubs and animals.
+We live and work on a former potato finca in the green north of La Gomera, above the village of Tamargada, in a high valley at 600 metres above sea level.
+Surrounded by trees, plants, shrubs and animals, this place has become a quiet nature accommodation for people seeking a peaceful stay away from mass tourism on the Canary Islands.

 is located in the Atlantic Ocean, about 11 million years old and belongs to the group of Canary Islands (Spain)